information-sharing-networks/signalsd/app/internal/ui/README.md

 1. determine the user's role and permissions so that it can improve the UX (e.g., hiding pages that the user does not have access to)
 2. to establish the expiry time so that it can refresh the token before it expires.

-the UI does not need to know the SECRET_KEY used to sign the tokens.
+The UI does not need create tokens and does not need to know the SECRET_KEY used by the server.

 # Development